mne-tools/mne-bids/CONTRIBUTING.md

     $ make html-noplot

-if you don't want to render the plots.
+if you don't want to run the examples to build the documentation.
+This will result in a faster build but produce no plots in the examples.